rylarson/tao-chef-talk/index.md

 Note:
    * Propose that we can solve these problems by defining development, test, and build environments using DevOps tools
-   * Not going to prescribe specific tools, but I will tell you what we use
+   * Not going to prescribe specific tools, but I will tell you a little bit about the tools that we use and how they fit into our workflows.

 --page-break--